e0ipso/queue_unique/README.md

 # Queue Unique
 Did you ever wanted a queue that only accepts unique items?
 This module provides a way of doing that.
-If you try to insert a duplicated item in the queue, an exception is thrown.
+If you try to insert a duplicated item in the queue, the item is ignored.

 ```php
 // $data can be anything.